 Sprocket after adding oil paints

-Pictures taken after the body was fixed to the chassis and the steering linkages added.
+Pictures minus front wheels but taken after the body was fixed to the chassis and the steering linkages added.

 Chapter 11